Formative assessment resources

 Target your teaching to boost student outcomes

 Discover any gaps in your students’ understanding.
-These analytics provide valuable insights that can help you to measure how your class has grasped a particular concept.
+These analytics provide valuable insights that can help you measure how your class has grasped a particular concept.
 They can also help you further target your planning and teaching to improve student outcomes.

 "The ability to edit and publish interactive videos to the library is all very easy to do."